adrn/jupyterlab-gist-it/README.md

 [![Github Actions Status](https://github.com/adrn/jupyterlab-gist-it/workflows/Build/badge.svg)](https://github.com/adrn/jupyterlab-gist-it/actions/workflows/build.yml)

 Upload a Jupyter notebook as a [Gist](https://gist.github.com/) with the click of a button.

-This is a Jupyterlab v4.0 compatible version of the original Jupyter notebook extension [Gist it](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/gist_it/readme.html).
+This is a Jupyterlab v4.0-compatible version of the original Jupyter notebook extension [Gist it](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/nbextensions/gist_it/readme.html).

 ## Requirements